Disentangling Decentralized Finance (DeFi) Compositions: Topology measurements

 Figure~\ref{plot:deg_dist} shows the power law fit for both networks and their estimated $\hat k_{min}$ and $ \hat \alpha$.
 Coherently with other studies on the interaction networks from Ethereum blockchain data~\cite{Lee:2020wa}, $\alpha$ lies around 1.7 and 1.8, thus being slightly smaller than the average values usually found for power law distributions.
-The hypothesis that a power law distribution is a good fit is not plausible for both networks because p-values are 0.020 and 0.035 for the CA and protocol networks, respectively.
-Table~\ref{tab:powlaw_comparisons} reports the comparisons with other heavy-tailed distributions.
-The power law is not significantly favored over the Lognormal distribution for both networks, while it is a better fit than the Weibull and the Exponential for the protocol network.
+The hypothesis that a power law distribution is a good fit is not plausible for both networks because p-values are 0.020 and 0.035 for the \CA and Protocol networks, respectively.
+Table~\ref{tab:powlaw_comparisons} reports the comparisons with other heavy-tailed distributions and shows that the power law is not significantly favored over the Lognormal distribution for both networks, while it is a better fit than the Weibull and the Exponential for the Protocol network.
 In summary, according to the classification proposed in Broido et al.~\cite{broido2019scale}, both networks have \emph{Super-Weak} scale-free properties.

-Furthermore, we found that DEX and lending protocols and their \CAs have a high degree centrality in both networks.
+Table~\ref{tab:degree} inspects the tails of the distributions and reports the top 15 \CAs sorted by highest degree: most of the \CAs are associated with a few DEX and lending protocols (\emph{1inch}, \emph{UniSwap}, \emph{0x}, \emph{Instadapp}, \emph{Maker}).
 We can hypothesize that they are part of DeFi compositions, which we will explore further in subsequent sections.